xqly-stack/text2morsecode/README.md

 # Text-to-Morse Audio Converter
 The Text-to-Morse Audio Converter is a Python function that converts a text message into a Morse code audio signal.
 The function takes a string of text as input and outputs an audio file containing the corresponding Morse code signal.

-*(Sidenote: The entire project was created with the help of ChatGPT)*
+*(Sidenote: The entire project was created with the help of ChatGPT to showcase the capabilities of A.I.)*
 ## Requirements
 This function requires the following packages to be installed: